Crichton Leprechaun: Virality and reception

 The video was posted to YouTube on March 17, 2006 and soon became a viral sensation, attracting millions of views.

 The report received attention from MSNBC, radio personality Howard Stern and received a piece in The New York Times, in which columnist Virginia Heffernan called the clip "a local Alabama news segment that seems too hilarious to be real."
 Reporter Brian Johnson was interviewed by radio stations in Dallas and Los Angeles following the report.
 Political commentator Bill O'Reilly of Fox News's The O'Reilly Factor debated whether or not the video perpetuated racial stereotypes.
 The video was also lampooned on Comedy Central's The Daily Show, Key and Peele, and South Park.

 Tosh.0 featured the clip in a "Web Investigation" segment in 2011, with host Daniel Tosh visiting Crichton and interviewing those involved with the video.
 Tosh referred to the clip as "the Gone with the Wind of Internet videos.
 It's old.
 It's famous.
 And it makes the South look terrible."
 Many quotes and elements of the video, most notably the alleged leprechaun sketch, were printed on T-shirts, mousepads and other merchandise.
 WPMI-TV later auctioned off the leprechaun sketch for $1,100 on eBay, with the proceeds benefiting the American Cancer Society's Relay for Life.

 The clip continues to receive media attention annually on St. Patrick's Day.
 In 2011, anchor Scott Walker wrote about the report: "It's fun to be part of something that's talked about so much for so long, although some of my co-workers are probably really tired of it.
 But I never get tired of hearing about it."

+The fourth episode of the first season of Key and Peele, which aired on February 21, 2012, featured a sketch inspired by the news report on the Crichton Leprechaun.
+The sketch, a "nearly shot-for-shot remake of the original [report]", depicted a news crew inciting a "pegasus sighting" in a Black neighborhood.
+The Huffington Post praised the sketch, writing that "we think you'll agree it hits on most of the best moments in the original video."

 The Bob and Dan Show on KTCK 1310 The Ticket in Dallas conducted a field investigation in 2014, interviewing locals about their memories of the incident.
 Numerous witnesses identified the Crichton Leprechaun as a local resident named "Midget Sean," a person of short stature.
 The interviewers met the man, who recounted the story as a prank played on the local community, in which he dressed in a leprechaun suit and climbed a tree while his friends alerted others about a leprechaun sighting.

 In 2023, the National Leprechaun Museum in Dublin praised the Crichton Leprechaun news report as "one of the most significant pieces of documentary film over the last 20 years", announcing that they would certify the Crichton sighting as a "genuine" leprechaun sighting.